top of page

 • Engage in any sort of sexual relationship with a learner.

-• Photograph or film learners without prior consent or where the photograph or film does not relate to the evidencing off-the-job learning that is relevant to the apprenticeship or retain photographs or film on personal devices.
+• Photograph or film learners without prior consent or where the photograph or film does not relate to evidencing off-the-job learning relevant to the apprenticeship or retain photographs or film on personal devices.

 • Invite or allow a learner to their home, or any other location where the purpose is one of friendship or an intimate relationship.